Get an annual AARP membership for only $9. Offer ends 12/11.

 6. If you have new hearing aids with a stabilizer (a thin plastic arm attached to the speaker between the dome and the wire), it will stick straight out across your earlobe.
 Using the index finger and thumb, tuck the wire into the bowl of your ear.
 With regular use, the stabilizer wire will adjust to the curve of your ear and naturally tuck inside the bowl of your ear.

-7. Once your RIC hearing aid is placed properly, you should not be able to see the hearing aid when looking at yourself straight on in the mirror.
+7. Once your RIC hearing aid is placed properly, you should not be able to see the hearing aid when looking at yourself straight in the mirror.

 Phonak - RIC hearing aids.
 Photo credit - Phonak